kkisiele/kkisiele.github.io/_posts/2023-02-22-leverage-lambdas-for-cleaner-code.md

     }
 }
 {% endhighlight %}
-Use _Extract Method_ refactoring to move the _for_ loop and its content to a new method named `retryOnSqlException`:
+Use the _Extract Method_ refactoring to move the _for_ loop and its content to a new method named `retryOnSqlException`:
 {% highlight java %}
 public void processMessage(InsuranceProduct product) throws Exception {
     final SqlRunnable handle = () -> upsert(product);